How Is Pneumonia Treated?

 - Drink warm beverages, take steamy baths and use a humidifier to help open your airways and ease your breathing.
 Contact your doctor right away if your breathing gets worse instead of better over time.

 - Stay away from smoke to let your lungs heal.
 This includes smoking, secondhand smoke and wood smoke.
-Talk to your doctor if you are a smoker and are having trouble staying smokefree while you recover.
+Talk to your doctor if you use tobacco products and are having trouble staying smokefree while you recover.
 This would be a good time to think about quitting for good.

 - Get lots of rest.
 You may need to stay in bed for a while.
 Get as much help as you can with meal preparation and household chores until you are feeling stronger.
 It is important not to overdo daily activities until you are fully recovered.